limayne/ansible-disableservices/README.md

 # disableLinuxServices
 Disable unnecessary Linux services to initialize servers

-by Ansible Playbook
+by Ansible Playbook (use -i hosts to run)

-use -i hosts to run the playbook
+Note: supported only in Ubuntu 22.04 atm